IntouchHealth/avro-fhir/README.md

 - widely adopted (and increasingly so)
 - language/platform neutral
 - developer/human friendly

 These attributes make them well suited to modern challenges of healthcare data exchange.

 ## To use this project
-Just grab schemas from the schemas/ directory and use them to serialize your data with Avro.
+Just grab schemas from the schemas directory and use them to serialize your data with Avro.

 - Don't know about Avro? https://avro.apache.org